jramos/pitooth-fsr/README.md

 # pitooth-fsr

-A stack which allows a force-sensitive resistor to act as a Bluetooth keyboard and send keystrokes when the resistor is depressed.
+Allows a force sensitive resistor to act as a Bluetooth keyboard and send a keystroke when depressed.

+## Usage

+* Pair Raspberry Pi with another device as a keyboard (e.g. a mobile phone)
+* When the FSR is depressed, `s` will be transmitted
+* Respond to the keystroke on the paired device (e.g. start/stop a timer)

 ## Hardware